surafel-asfaw24/health-care-program/README.md

 # health-care-program

 This application is built using SpringBoot.
-Also, somet test cases were implemented for selected methods inside contoller and service.

 ## Dependencies
 * Web